prabhakar-singh-g/CineVerse_SQL_Analysis/README.md

 ---

-> ✅ This project is ideal for showcasing real-world SQL analytics skills on your portfolio, resume, or for interview preparation.
+> ✅ **Ideal for portfolio building, resume enhancement, and interview preparation for Data Analyst / BI roles.**